 Bike Kitchen volunteers learn new skills while getting satisfaction from rescuing bicycles from the trash and transforming them into a sustainable form of transportation for those in need.
-We get to work with youth and have a positive impact on the neighborhood.
+We get to work with youth and have a positive impact on the neighbourhood.
 That’s pretty awesome.

 Bike Shop Operations – learn new skills and work with our bike mechanics, help with sales and inventory, greet people when they come in and introduce them to what we do, help ensure benches are cleaned, tools organized